 Unlike many writers, I can’t lay claim to wanting to be a writer all my life, although my mother and seventh grade English teacher were convinced I had what it would take.
 At Duke University I earned a Bachelor’s Degree of Science in Engineering with a major in Bio-Medical Engineering and a minor in good times.
-After that came medical school at the University of Cincinnati where I almost flunked out because they could read my handwriting.
+After that came medical school at the University of Cincinnati where I got into trouble perpetually because they could read my handwriting.
 During my residency in Emergency Medicine at Madigan Army Medical Center, the Army tried to straighten me out, but I had grown up watching M.A.S.H. and its reruns.
 They had an uphill battle and I held the high ground.
 Ultimately, I served tours as the Chief, Emergency Medical Services at Fort Campbell, KY and as a research Flight Surgeon at Fort Rucker, AL. Who had time to write?